backdrop-contrib/ip_geoloc/README.txt

 handler", if installed.
-Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js o find the .htacess in your document root -- that is where your index.php lives o visit admin/config/system/js; it displays a number of lines tailored for your server
+Installation instructions for Nginx: http://drupal.org/node/1876418 Installation instructions for Apache: o download and enable https://drupal.org/project/js, version 7.x-2.x o find the .htacess in your document root -- that is where your index.php lives o visit admin/config/system/js; it displays a number of lines tailored for your server